rekha-balan/azure-docs-test2-pr.nl-NL/articles/biztalk-services/biztalk-release-notes.md

 >

 ### <a name="restarting-the-biztalk-adapter-service-web-site"></a>Restarting the BizTalk Adapter Service Web Site
-Installing the **BizTalk Adapter Service Runtime*** creates the **BizTalk Adapter Service** web site in IIS that contains the **BAService** application. **BAService** application internally uses relay binding to extend the reach of on-premise service endpoint to the cloud.
+Installing the **BizTalk Adapter Service Runtime*** creates the **BizTalk Adapter Service** web site in IIS that contains the **BAService** application. **BAService** application internally uses relay binding to extend the reach of on-premises service endpoint to the cloud.
 For a service hosted on-premises, the corresponding relay endpoint will be registered on the Service Bus only when the on-premises service starts.

 If you stop and start an application, the configuration for auto-starting an application is not honored.
 So when **BAService** is stopped, you must always restart the **BizTalk Adapter Service** web site instead.
 Do not start or stop the **BAService** application.